Co-Founder of THE WELL

 I won’t lie — overhauling my eating habits wasn’t easy.
 But once my energy levels returned and the excess weight started coming off, I was motivated to keep going.
 Next, I kicked off a robust supplement protocol that included a high-quality multivitamin, omega 3 fats, vitamin D, selenium, iodine and zinc.

 Since stress can also have a major impact on your thyroid, I needed to find ways to soothe my nervous system.
 I began studying Buddhism and started a daily meditation practice.
-I also started getting acupuncture to balance my hormones and further restore energy levels.
+I also started getting acupuncture to begin balancing my hormones and further restore energy levels.

 If this wellness routine sounds like a full-time job, it basically was.
 I was running all over New York City seeing multiple practitioners and healers in an effort to get better.
 Though they were all incredibly knowledgeable and talented, they each had their own views on what I should do — and sometimes those views contrasted.
 I wished they would collaborate, but for the most part, trying to get that to happen was an exercise in futility.
 This disconnect in the health system planted a seed in my mind: Patients need a more integrated care model — maybe I can help create that.